 The recoverable amount is determined on the basis of the value in use which is the present value of future cash flows of the CGU using discounted cash flow model ('Model'), which involves estimates pertaining to expected business and earnings forecasts and key assumptions including those related to discount and long-term growth rates.
-These estimates require high degree of management d) Performed sensitivity analysis on these key assumptions to iudaement resultina in inherent subjectivitu.
+These estimates require high degree of management d) judgement resulting in inherent subjectivity.